 streamkey server, while on the PC that has an available keyboard you just type

 streamkey client -i <local-ip-of-your-server>

-When the final bug free version of StreamKey will be available, I’d like to publish an handy executable file.
-To do that I’ll use this project https://github.com/jaredallard/nexe in order to deploy an app for linux/OSX/Windows with just one codebase :) (some true magic there).
+When the final bug-free version of StreamKey will be available, I'd like to publish a handy executable file.
+To do that I'll use this project https://github.com/jaredallard/nexe in order to deploy an app for Linux/OSX/Windows with just one codebase :) (some true magic there).